Nursing: Advanced Placement Associate Degree FAQ's

 What makes this program unique compared to other Advanced Placement Nursing programs?

 There are not many programs like this one in the area.
-This program is designed to allow practicing Licensed Practical Nurses to complete their RN degree in a part-time format while continuing to work full-time.
-Although program courses are rigorous, our students have clinical study groups, tutoring support, and support from caring, experienced faculty.
-As a result, our graduates have a very high NCLEX pass rate and job placement rate.
+This program is designed to allow practicing Licensed Practical Nurses to complete their RN degree while continuing to work part-time.
+Although program courses are rigorous, our students have clinical study groups and support from caring, experienced faculty.
+As a result, our graduates are well prepared to take the NCLEX-RN Examination for registered nurse licensure.

 Are scholarships available?